 This surgery involves the removal of the bladder.
 The lymph nodes and other sexual organs (including the prostate and seminal vesicles in men and the uterus, fallopian tubes, ovaries, and part of the vagina in women) are also removed.
 Radical cystectomy can be performed either via a traditional open surgery or robotically.
 A urinary diversion will provide the body a means to potentially store and eliminate urine once the bladder has been removed.

 - Ileal conduit – This is the most common and simplest urinary diversion.
 A segment of small intestines is used to connect the ureters to the outside of the body through an opening in the abdominal wall called a stoma.
 This is covered with a bag that collects continuously draining urine.

 - Continent catheterizable reservoir – This procedure involves creation of an internal pouch using a portion of the intestines in order to store urine.
 The urine is emptied by inserting a catheter through a small opening in the skin near the navel.

 - Neobladder – This procedure creates a "new" bladder from a segment of the intestines.
 This new bladder is connect to the urethra in order to pass urine normally.
-This surgery necessitates having to “re-learn” how to urinate.
+This surgery necessitates having to re-learn how to urinate.
 In addition, many patients have to occasionally catheterize the neobladder in order to facilitate bladder emptying.

-Radiation therapy can be sometimes used in combination with intravenous chemotherapy (trimodality therapy) in select patients with invasive cancer.
+This treatment be sometimes used in combination with intravenous chemotherapy (trimodality therapy) in select patients with invasive cancer.